 The WG grouped all its Charter questions into seven specific categories, as follows: Main Issues; Maintenance of Privacy/Proxy Services; Registration of Privacy/Proxy Services; Contact Point to be Provided by Privacy/Proxy Services; Relay of Complaints to a Privacy/Proxy Customer; Reveal of the Identity or Contact Details of a Privacy/Proxy Customer; and Termination of Privacy/Proxy Services and De-Accreditation of Privacy/Proxy Service Providers.
 Each category and the Charter questions grouped within it are listed in further detail below.

 In order to obtain as much information as possible at the outset of the process, a survey was conducted amongst the WG membership.
-In addition, the WG requested input from GNSO Stakeholder Groups and Constituencies, as well as other ICANN Supporting Organizations and Advisory Committees, in accordance with the GNSO’s Working Group Guidelines.
+In addition, the WG requested input from GNSO Stakeholder Groups and Constituencies, as well as other ICANN Supporting Organizations and Advisory Committees, in accordance with the GNSO’s PDP Manual.

 Main Issues (Charter Questions Grouping Category A)